danzelbel/harser/README.md

 ## Features

-- Generate RestSharp code
+- Generate C# - RestSharp code
-- Generate Fetch code
+- Generate JavaScript - Fetch code
+- Request Header Presets

 ## Extension Settings

 This extension contributes the following settings:

+Required
 - `harser.template.restsharp.cs`: The handlebars template to use for RestSharp.
 - `harser.template.fetch.js`: The handlebars template to use for Fetch.

+Optional
+- `harser.requestHeaders.preset.1`: The handlebars template to use for header preset 1.
+- `harser.requestHeaders.preset.2`: The handlebars template to use for header preset 2.
+- `harser.requestHeaders.preset.3`: The handlebars template to use for header preset 3.